olha-yatskivska/python-lessons/basics-and-control-flow/core-foundation.md

-# 🐍 Lessons 01-03: Python Basics & Numeric Expressions
+# 🐍 Chapter 01-03: Python Basics & Numeric Expressions

 This section covers the core foundation of the language: from naming conventions to mathematical operations and handling user input.